 The court's ruling is a "historic" event, according to Hiroshi Kawahito, Takahashi's lawyer, who has long worked on cases involving death from overwork -- known as karoshi in Japan.
-"It is very meaningful that a company has been punished," he told reporters after the ruling.
+"It is very meaningful that a company has been punished," he told reporters on Friday.
 "Dentsu's crime has been confirmed."

-"I recognize the significance of this responsibility and feel deep regret," Dentsu President Toshihiro Yamamoto told reporters the same day.
-"In apology [to Matsuri Takahashi], we pledge that we will eliminate overwork."
+"I recognize the significance of the responsibility and feel deep regret," Dentsu President Toshihiro Yamamoto told reporters after the ruling.
+"We apologize [to Matsuri Takahashi] by pledging that we will eliminate overwork."

 Takahashi's suicide triggered nationwide soul-searching over the country's work culture, infamous for long hours and low productivity.

 The government is looking into work reforms, including a stricter limit on overtime, while some private companies have taken it upon themselves to introduce a minimum interval between leaving the office and coming back again.

 Yet these efforts have not reduced the number of karoshi cases.
 A white paper published on Friday puts the number at 191 for the year ended in March, up from 189 the previous year.